 Secondly, the building is also contextual, a claim which is typically associated with a whole separate set of issues and discussions and architects.
 Even though the scale of the Kunsthalle is similar to its neighbors, and it maintains street frontage, and is even clad in the same grey brick (albeit with different patterns and motifs) as found elsewhere on campus — these moves beguile the other aspects of the site strategy, ie. the 40’ terraced void carved out of the ground in the back of the building.
 Most of these contextual characteristics arose out of a balancing of (a nearly overwrought) internal complexity and (fairly restrained) legible exterior form – an idea which I have admired in Adolf Loos’ work and writing.
 I believe this attempt to re-think context as a conceptual problem unifies the five projects and is a key similarity between them.

-In contrast, and to switch gears, let’s discuss how the project is pragmatic.
 The ideas about form and space were in stark contrast to my usage of a fairly conventional construction technology – load-bearing masonry and steel frame construction.
 That part of the project was nearly banal.
 The use of the brick both inside and out was an attempt to estrange the material from its role as pure cladding.
 Because all vertical wall surfaces in the entire building were covered in this brick, there was a certain sense of bad infinity – that this material is everywhere and even gets in the way of understanding where the building is exterior and where it is interior.
 This was a conscious effect that I wanted to produce in order to create a material detourne with the brick.
 Secondly, the patterns of the brick were elongated to subtly increase the effect of the longitudinal axis and in other moments, to register and mark the poche in the transverse axis.